Delayed Batman Arkham game finale goes on sale, hit with PC problems

-LONDON (Reuters) - The highly-anticipated last installment to the “Batman Arkham” video game trilogy went on sale on Tuesday after an eight-month delay but some users reported teething problems with the PC version of the title.
+LONDON, June 23 (Reuters) - The highly-anticipated last instalment to the “Batman Arkham” video game trilogy went on sale on Tuesday after an eight-month delay but some users reported teething problems with the PC version of the title.

 “Batman: Arkham Knight”, which won “Best Action Game” at last year’s major E3 gaming convention, had been scheduled for release in October but was pushed back when developer Rocksteady Studios needed more time.